Last updated: June 23, 2026

 2. Enable Live Transaction Fees and Slippage Mocking

 Simulated platforms often calculate entry and exit fills with zero transaction drag.
-In live trading, broker commissions, regulatory fees, and market slippage will immediately decay your returns.
+In live trading, broker commissions, regulatory fees, and market slippage will change your final simulated-versus-live result.
 Go to your simulator's settings panel and turn on "Commissions Mocking" (e.g., setting a flat $1.00 fee per trade or 0.05% taker fee).
 Operating with fees forces you to select setups with high enough risk-reward ratios to overcome transaction drag.

 3. Change Data Feed Execution to Tick-by-Tick